Firedrake/mpd-tools/README.md

 - -h: MPD host
 - -p: MPD port
 - -f: final component of mpd music path
-- -n: keep the future playlist at least this long
+- -n: keep the future queue at least this long
-- -s: check this many playlist tracks for similarity
+- -s: check this many playlist file tracks for similarity
 - -w: check this many recently-played tracks for similarity
 - -v: be verbose

+# loadplaylist

+This takes a playlist file and creates a named playlist with matching contents.

+`loadplaylist [options] /path/to/playlist.m3u (/path/to/playlist.m3u...)`

+The playlist file may contain relative or absolute paths.
+These will be canonicalised, and anything before the value of the -f option stripped off before the item is fed to MPD.
+So if your MPD music path is /storage/audio/, use `-f /audio/`.

+You may also use `@name` to incorporate the contents of an existing named playlist.

+Probably won't work reliable with utf8 filenames.

+It will respect MPD_HOST and MPD_PORT environment variables, or command line parameters.

+- -h: MPD host
+- -p: MPD port
+- -f: final component of mpd music path
+- -n: use this name for the playlist rather than the first filename
+- -d: delete an existing playlist of this name
+- -a: append to an existing playlist of this name

 # mp